eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-mac-vscode.md

 ![](./img/mac-vscode-clang.png)

 If Clang is not installed, you will see a message indicating the command was not found.
-In that case, enter the following command in the terminal window:
+In that case, enter the following command in the Terminal app:

 ```
 xcode-select --install